knope-dev/knope/docs/src/content/docs/reference/Config File/Steps/bump-version.md

 Remove the pre-release component of the semantic version (e.g. 1.2.3-rc.4 -> 1.2.3).

-### A Note on 0.x Versions

-[Semantic versioning] dictates different handling of any version which has a major component of 0 (e.g. 0.1.2).
-This major version should not be incremented to 1 until the project has reached a stable state.
-As such, it would be irresponsible (and probably incorrect) for knope to increment to version 1.0.0 the first time there is a breaking change in a 0.x project.
-As such, any `Major` rule applied to a 0.x project will increment the `Minor` component, and any `Minor` rule will increment the `Patch` component.
-This effectively means that for the version `0.1.2`:

-1. The first component (`0`) is ignored
-2. The second component (`1`) serves as the `Major` component, and will be incremented whenever the `Major` rule is applied.
-3. The third component (`2`) serves as **both** `Minor` and `Patch` and will be incremented when either rule is applied.

-If you want to go from a 0.x version to a 1.x version, you must provide the `--override-version` [command line option](../../introduction.md#--override-version).

 ## Errors

 This step will fail if any of the following are true: